-Bartlesville Radio » News » Schools Dropping NFHS After Racist Statements Made on Air During Girls Basketball Game
+Bartlesville Radio » News » NFHS Network in Hot Water After Announcer Makes Racial Comments

 Moore and Piedmont Public Schools have terminated their contracts with NFHS following an announcer's racist comments made Thursday night before a girl's basketball game between Norman High School and Midwest City.

-"In support of all student-athletes, Piedmont Public Schools has removed its endorsement of the OSSAA preferred partnership with NFHS Network for the streaming of the 5A State Basketball Tournament," the district wrote.
+A racist rant at the high school basketball game was caught on microphone.
+The man, who may have been a commentator for the state tournament, was using racial slurs and cursing about the Norman Lady Tigers basketball team.

 Other schools using NFHS are considering terminating their contracts with the organization.
+The OSSAA has recommended that schools partner with NFHS Networks for the state basketball tournament.
+There is a direct link at ossaa.com for the public to access their broadcasts.
+Piedmont Public Schools made this post on their Facebook Page:

+"In support of all student-athletes, Piedmont Public Schools has removed its endorsement of the OSSAA preferred partnership with NFHS Network for the streaming of the 5A State Basketball Tournament."

 « Back to News